 Chapter 20: International fishery management arrangements

 This chapter provides an introduction to international fisheries arrangements to which Australia is a party.
-Status reports of the domestic fisheries involved are provided in Chapters 21–28.
+Status reports for the domestic fisheries that target stocks that are managed under international instruments are provided in Chapters 21–28.
 Although the fisheries of Torres Strait are also managed under an international agreement, they differ substantially from the fisheries described here and are therefore addressed separately in Chapters 15–19.

 Through participation in RFMOs and other international fisheries bodies, Australia aims to implement its commitments and obligations under overarching international instruments, including the:

 - 1982 United Nations Convention on the Law of the Sea (UNCLOS)

 - 1995 Agreement for the Implementation of the Provisions of the United Nations Convention on the Law of the Sea of 10 December 1982 relating to the Conservation and Management of Straddling Fish Stocks and Highly Migratory Fish Stocks (UN Fish Stocks Agreement)

 - 1995 United Nations Food and Agriculture Organization (FAO) Code of Conduct for Responsible Fisheries

 - 1995 Agreement to Promote Compliance with International Conservation and Management Measures by Fishing Vessels on the High Seas